Metaform/edc-protocols/model/core/information.model.md

 # Dataspace Information Model

-The information model defines the core concepts, entities, and relationships that underpin a 'Dataspace'.
+The information model defines the core concepts, entities, and relationships that underpin a `Dataspace`.

 ## 1. Terminology